 On his return to England, Durham was appointed to the Salisbury with Commodore Elliot, then going out as governor of Newfoundland.
 In 1790 he became Elliot's signal lieutenant in the Barfleur, and on 12 November of the same year was promoted to the command of the Daphne (20 guns) for a passage to the West Indies; there he was transferred to the sloop Cygnet, which he brought home in December 1792.
 He was immediately afterwards appointed to the Spitfire (20 guns), in which he put to sea on 12 February 1793; on the 13th he captured the Afrique, a French privateer, the first prize of the French Revolutionary War.
-He continued cruising with success; on 24 June 1793 he was posted to the frigate Narcissus, from which, in October, he was moved to the Hind.
+He continued cruising with success; on 24 June 1793, promoted to captain, he was posted to the frigate Narcissus, from which, in October, he was moved to the Hind.
 In the following spring he was sent out to the Mediterranean with convoy, returning a few months later.
 This homeward convoy numbered 157 ships; Durham's successful guardianship of it was recognized by his appointment (30 October 1794) to the Anson (46 guns), one of the largest frigates then in the navy.
 He commanded her for the next six years, during which time he was present at the action off the Île de Groix and Lorient on 23 June 1795, and was with Sir John Borlase Warren in his expedition to Quiberon Bay in July 1795, and again on the coast of Ireland in September and October 1798.
 He took part in the defeat and capture of the French squadron off Tory Island on 12 October, a service for which he, together with the other captains present, received the thanks of parliament and a gold medal.
 On 28 March 1799 Durham married Lady Charlotte Matilda Bruce (d.
 1816), only surviving daughter of the earl of Elgin.

 In February 1801 Durham was moved into the Endymion (40 guns), which was paid off at the peace of Amiens.
 In April 1803 he was appointed to the Windsor Castle, but was presently moved into the Defiance (74 guns), in which he took part in Sir Robert Calder's action off Cape Finisterre on 22 July 1805.
 The ship was then sent home to be refitted, but was hurried out to join Nelson off Cadiz.
 When Calder was ordered home to be tried for retreating in the face of the enemy, he was permitted to name such captains as he desired for witnesses, who thereupon received leave to accompany him to England; Durham was selected but, finding that his going home was optional, he decided to stay.
 He thus served at Trafalgar, where he was slightly wounded; being ordered home directly afterwards, he arrived in time to give evidence at Calder's court martial.
 He was next appointed to the Renown, which during 1806 formed part of the Channel Fleet, and for a short time carried Lord St Vincent's flag.
 Afterwards she was sent to join Collingwood in the Mediterranean, and continued there until 1810, during the latter part of which period Durham wore a broad pennant as a commodore, and on 26 October 1809 was engaged, in company with Rear-Admiral Martin, in the destruction of two French ships, near Cette.